 It’s not enough to post your products and leave it at that – you have to sell them to your customers.
 Your customers don’t get to see your cool stuff in person, so it’s your job to show them through awesome product photos and descriptions.

 Our Design Maker is a browser-based tool that lets you create unique print and embroidery designs directly on your Printful product.
-It also includes a mockup feature that not only lets us better understand how you want your product to look but also shows your customers how your product looks.
+You can also use our product templates, where you can create mockups and show your customers how your product looks.
 Design Maker comes with extra features to help you add your products, however, you need to go beyond a basic mockup photo.

 Good product photos are critical.
 Airbnb started offering professional photos of their bookings.
 The results?
 Properties with high-quality photos get twice as many bookings and bring in an average of $1,025 per month.
 Part of this is of course the added security, knowing that an Airbnb photographer has checked the place out.
 But, part of it is the photography.